 incorporated in creative ways, such as garlands of foliage stretching down the middle of Kings tables, sprigs of greens adorning place settings, greenery wreaths, chair decor and foliage backdrops for ceremony sites or photo booths.

 Wild, ‘gathered from the garden’ bouquet shapes.

 Traditional tight, round balls of blooms are a trend of the distant past.
-Stylish brides are opting for large, lush, loose bouquets with more organic forms that tend to be bigger and wider than years past.
-The continued popularity of boho and gypset-inspired wedding décor also support this this organic aesthetic and design style.
+Stylish brides are opting for large, lush, loose bouquets with more organic forms that tend to be bigger and wider than in years past.
+The continued popularity of boho and gypsy-inspired wedding décor also support this organic aesthetic and design style.

 Stylish floral wearables.

 Subtle, delicate floral hair accessories, have virtually replaced the big, bold floral crowns from years past.
 Another big trend will be elegant cuff wrist corsages that look and feel more like jewelry.
 These bangle-type bracelets will hopefully permanently replace the often reviled elastic wristlets popular at high school proms.
 Keep an eye out for other creative interpretations of traditional floral wearables on mothers, grandmothers and other wedding party attendants.

 Rather than a sea of carbon-copy centerpieces, more couples are opting to mix and match their table décor.
 This entails alternating elevated bouquets, with long, low centerpieces, sprawling low profile compotes, or clusters of small bottles of single blooms.
 By choosing just a few larger statement pieces, the mix of elevated and low designs provides vertical interest without busting the budget.